druidfi/stonehenge/examples/laravel/README.md

 $ make down
 ```

-This will put down the container and remove the Symfony app folder.
+This will put down the container and remove the Laravel app folder.